davidbarone/parser/README.md

 `(alias(:))symbol(modifier)`

 The alias and modifier parts are options.
-In a simple case, the symbol is the name of another rule (either lexer or parser rule).
+In a simple case, the symbol is the name of another rule (either lexer or parser rule). symbols in a parser rule can be other parser rules which in turn expand into other parser rules, and hence in this fashion a complex grammar can be specified.

-### Specifying a grammar in BFN style
+### Specifying a grammar in BFN/EBFN style

 A grammar can also be specified in a format similar to BNF/EBNF for example: